Flow-induced shear instabilities of cohesive granulates

-It is defined in terms of the net shearing velocity $\hat U$, the fluid viscosity $\mu$, the surface tension $\hat \gamma$, and the contact angle $\phi$ between the wetting liquid and the surface of the solid grains.
-For simplicity, gravity was neglected.
+It is defined in terms of the average shearing velocity $\hat U_\mathrm{av}$, the fluid viscosity $\mu$, the surface tension $\hat \gamma$, the geometrical arrangement of the grains, the contact angle $\eta$ between wetting liquid and the surface of the solid grains, and the ratio between the height of the pile $H$ and the typical grain diameter $R$.
+This implies that even though filtration velocities might be very small, creeping flow might play a key role in the instability of unconsolidated cohesive granulates due to scale effects.
 We stress that, while applied to cohesive capillary forces, the method can also be used to model any type of cohesive forces (e.g. Van der Waals).
-The fluidization threshold is then formulated in terms of a dimensionless number defined by the same ratio of forces.
-Generalisation to include gravity effects is also straightforward.
+Generalisation to include gravity and/or friction is also straightforward.